Marlborough Wine Region, New Zealand

 There are two wineries that incorporate very good restaurants.
 Allan Scott Winery has a nice restaurant called Twelve Trees, named after the old walnut trees lining the entry to the winery.
 Maitre d' Neil Kingscote has the happy knack of making sure everyone is looked after while also running a busy restaurant, and the results are outstanding.
 Try the freshest salmon you'll ever have, deliciously smoked and a generous size.

 Herzog Winery is an all-round excellent choice for food lovers, described by various international travel writers as simply the best restaurant in New Zealand.
 You immediately notice the beautiful ambience of its European interior (the owners are Swiss) and a gorgeous grassed area at the back that's ideal for whiling away the hours sampling marvellous Marlborough wine and food.
 Lunch is good value here, while dinner is more expensive, but certainly worth it.
-The highlight is the 5-course Herzog Avante-Garde Classic menu including complementary (and complimentary) wines with each course.
+The highlight is the 5-course Herzog Avante-Garde Classic menu including complementary wines with each course.

 And there are two stand-alone restaurants in the Marlborough wine region that are outstanding as well.
 Bellafico Restaurant is run by the entertaining Dietmarlborough restaurantmar, who's keen to promote the food and wine of Marlborough.
 Dietmar offered us so many good whites and reds that we were glad we were near accommodation we selected at Chateau Marlborough.
 Bellafico's Pohutukawa smoked Marlborough salmon with corn and shrimp cream is worth the trip to Marlborough alone, as are the NZ scallops in organic manuka honey glaze, avocado and grapefruit salsa.
 The other fresh fish of the day was snapper, freshly caught and filleted on the boat that day, then cooked with figs with mouthwatering results.
 Bellafico's famous Lemon Meringue Pie is a great way to finish, with the best toffee you'll ever taste.